dentarg/auth0-blog/_posts/2017-08-03-build-a-rottentomatoes-clone-with-graphql-and-auth0.markdown

 ![Logged in Page](https://cdn.auth0.com/blog/rottentomatoes/loginout.png)
 _Logged in Page_

 Now you are logged in.
 Perfect!
-A user can't create a new movie without been authenticated.

 We have successfully handled authentication on the frontend, but something is missing.
 Our GraphQL endpoints are not secured.
 Anybody can get access to our endpoints and make fetch queries and mutations.